 Our commitment to the arts is equally strong.

 Music thrives, with a variety of ensembles for pupils to play in and perform concerts, both at school and out in our local community.
 Our choir is flourishing and performs regularly at the Church of the Good Shepherd in our local parish.
 A staff and parent choir also gets involved in music-making at school.
-Pupils have the opportunity to sing and act in our annual school musicals, this year Years 7 & 8 performed a slick and comedy-packed Alice in Wonderland out in the open air on our school playing field and Years 3 & 4 delighted audiences with their interpretation of Roald Dahl’s Little Red Riding Hood and the Wolf.
+Pupils have the opportunity to sing and act in our annual school musicals, this year our senior production of Camp Rock took place in the Lancing College Theatre.
+Last year Years 7 & 8 performed a comedy-packed Alice in Wonderland out in the open air on our school playing field and Years 3 & 4 delighted audiences with their interpretation of Roald Dahl’s Little Red Riding Hood and the Wolf.

 Dance is thriving and is open to all ages and abilities in the Prep School.
 It is pleasing to see so many girls and boys taking part.
-There are three clubs per week and we run an annual ‘Strictly Dancing at Lancing’ competition.
-This year, our dancers were invited to take part in the Time to Dance showcase with their older counterparts at Lancing College.
+There are three clubs per week.
 Dancers have many opportunities to perform in our school musicals, the School Summer Fête, Performance Assembly, the Year 8 Contemporary Arts evening and as part of the school’s participation in the annual Children’s Parade in Brighton.
 Occasional trips to see professional dance shows at venues such as Sadlers Wells in London enhance our pupils’ experience of dance.